Episteme and Techne

 For the Stoics, however, reason’s being the craftsman of all adult human impulses does not imply a division between the rational and any non-rational parts of the soul.
 Orthodox Stoics do not divide the soul into reason and non-rational desires.
 Without this division there is no basis for a distinction between epistêmê as an intellectual virtue and reason as exercising a kind of technê with respect to some non-rational element.
 Rather, there is only the reasoning (dianoia) and governing principle (hêgemonikon) which is capable of opposite states and thus becomes either virtue or vice (Plutarch, On moral virtue 441 C–D).
 Moral weakness or hesitancy comes from alternating judgments about what is morally right (446E–447A).
 Such an account implies that reason controls impulse solely by its judgments.
 One’s emotions, then, are not independent of reason; they cannot pursue as good something different from what reason takes to be good.
 In those who do not know what the good is, reason gives rise to mistaken impulses to action.
 For instance, the belief that health is good is mistaken because only virtue is good; still, this mistaken belief is expressed as fear at the prospect of losing one’s health, which, in turn, can move one to preserve health at the expense of virtue.
 However, in the one who knows that virtue is the only good – the sage – reason, unimpeded by fear, gives rise to impulses that aim only at virtue.
 If reason is the craftsman of impulse and if technê implies knowledge, then it molds one’s impulsive feelings, i.e., the ones that lead one to act, through knowledge of the good.

 However, this knowledge of the good locates what is good for the sage in what is good for the whole universe.
 Zeno says that the end of life is to live in accordance with nature.
-In fact, living in accordance with nature is the same as virtue (Diogenes Laertius, 7.87).
+In fact, living in accordance with nature is the same as virtue (Diogenes Laertius, VII.87).
 Chrysippus modifies Zeno’s claim when he says that living in accordance with virtue is equivalent to living in accordance with the experience of what happens by nature.
-What happens by nature is governed by universal law, which is right reason pervading everything and is identical with Zeus, who is the leader of the governance of everything (Diogenes Laertius, 7.87–8).
+What happens by nature is governed by universal law, which is right reason pervading everything and is identical with Zeus, who is the leader of the governance of everything (Diogenes Laertius, VII.87–8).
 The consequence is that the sage’s reason, endowed with knowledge of the way right reason pervades the universe, supervenes on impulse with the good of the whole in view.
 Chrysippus says that there is no other or more appropriate way of approaching the account of things which are good and bad or the virtues or happiness than from universal nature and from the governance of the universe.
 (Plutarch.
 On Stoic Self-contradictions 1035 C–D)

 At this point, we can appreciate the way Stoicism presents a distinct view of the relation between epistêmê and technê.
 Socratic intellectualism holds that what one knows to be good is sufficient for one to do what is good; but it has no moral psychology to justify the claim.
 Finding the claim itself paradoxical, Plato explains the hesitancy to do what one knows to be good by introducing non-rational elements into the soul.
 (See the entry on ancient ethical theory, especially the sections on Socrates and on Plato.)
 Finally, the Stoics return to a form of Socratic intellectualism.
 However, Stoicism provides the missing moral psychology with its doctrine of the unity of the soul.
 In the soul of the Stoic sage, the knowledge of the good is an unshakeable grasp of what is good both for the sage and for the whole universe.
 Because of its unity, there is nothing in the soul of the sage to oppose this knowledge.
 It is as though the Stoics assume that, without opposition, this sort of knowledge would naturally pass over into action once the connection is made with a particular situation.
 Any reason to think otherwise is false.
-One type of false opinion is theoretical (and external to moral reasoning) and comes from mistaken views about moral psychology that clutter the soul up with non-rational parts.
+One type of false opinion is theoretical (and external to moral reasoning) and comes from mistaken views about moral psychology that imply, e.g., that the soul has non-rational parts.
 The other type is practical (and internal to moral reasoning) and comes from failure to know that virtue is living in accordance with nature and is the only good.
 This type of false opinion gives rise to such emotions as fear, which impede living in accordance with nature.
 Once these are swept away, knowledge of what is good is motivation enough to act.
 In the sage, then, where the unity of the soul is perfected, the theoretical grasp characteristic of epistêmê just is a technê.

 The way this technê works is illustrated in another widely held Stoic teaching, i.e., the unity of the virtues.
 Zeno held that virtue is practical knowledge (phronêsis) in various forms.
 When phronêsis deals with what is owed to others it is justice (dikaiosunê); when it deals with what should be chosen it is moderation (sôphrosunê); when it deals with what must be endured it is courage (andreia).
 In all of these definitions Zeno means phronêsis to be knowledge (epistêmê) (Plutarch, On moral virtue 441A).
 According to Sextus, the Stoics say that phronêsis, being knowledge (epistêmê) of the good and the evil, provides a technê concerning life (SVF III 598).
 Here we can see the ‘sage’ or fully perfected human being has a kind of insight into what is good and bad in each situation of life.
 In its particularity, this insight is like that of a master craftsman, who knows what is appropriate at each juncture of his practice.
 And like the master craftsman, the sage reacts appropriately both in the way he feels and in the way he acts.